phptuts/StarterBundleForSymfony/README.md

 Here are some reasons we decided not to use theses.

-1) Using a serializer is a lot slower then just outputting an array
+1) Using a serializer is slower then just outputting an array
 2) Using arrays and putting them in JsonResponse is way easier to test and unit test.
-3) FOS Rest Bundle is confusing to configure and most projects will use json and not xml so you bias you api based on that
+3) FOS Rest Bundle is confusing to configure and most projects will use json and not xml so you can bias your apis based on that.
-4) You can always add theses if u want, I think the authors have done an amazing job. ;)
+4) You can always add theses if you want, I think the authors have done an amazing job with these bundles. ;)

 ### Stateless Authentication

-I feel that php sessions are confusing and vary too much from version to version.
+I feel that php sessions are confusing and vary too much from version to version of php.
 It's easier to understand authentication if every request has a token / string that represents who the user is.
 I believe this also helps separate concerns in the sense that client is responsible for storing the auth token and server is responsible for validating it.

 ### Ajax Login